RaffaelWalther/Protoxygen/README.md

 	}

 	//@}
+	//;

-One of the odd things is the //; on the 8th line.
+One of the odd things are the //; on the 8th and the last line.
 I find that without a semicolon above the first RPC call, Doxygen will not properly document the very first call.
 In the proto2cpp script the // is removed from in front of the ;.
 This means you CANNOT USE SEMICOLONS IN YOUR COMMENTS.
 If you do, the // will be removed from your comment line.
 This has room for improvement, and I will be working on changing this caveat.

 #### Issues